gitlabhq/gitlabhq/doc/ci/variables/README.md

 ```

 You can also list all environment variables with the `export` command,
-but be aware that this will also expose the values of all the secure variables
+but be aware that this will also expose the values of all the secret variables
 you set, in the build log:

 ```